scikit-tda/ripser.py/README.md

 **Mac users:** Updating your Xcode and Xcode command line tools will probably fix any issues you have with installation.

-Cython should be the only library required before installation.
-To install, type the following commands into your environment:

 ```
-pip install cython
 pip install ripser
 ```